TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/pascal/index.md

       writeln('Usage: please input a non-negative integer')
     end; (* Begin Reading NUmber*) end.  (* Begin Program Block*)

 ```

 {% endraw %}

-[Palindromic Number](https://sampleprograms.io/projects/palindromic-number) in [Pascal](https://sampleprograms.io/languages/pascal) was written by:
+Palindromic Number in [Pascal](https://sampleprograms.io/languages/pascal) was written by:

 - Jeremy Grifski
 - manasmithamn

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2022 01:31:51.
-The solution was first committed on Oct 29 2021 22:21:59.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution